The safety, wellness, and comfort of our residents and staff are our top priorities.

 - Performing hand hygiene before leaving and upon re-entry to the building.

-- Advising staff before entering the building if they have left the lodge property.
+- Advise staff before entering the building if they have left the lodge property.

 - If the resident has left the lodge property, they will require a health screening by staff before re-entry.